-If the test shows that you are a carrier of CF, SMA, or a hemoglobinopathy, the next step is for your partner to have carrier testing performed.
-Both parents must be carriers for the baby to be at risk for the conditions.
+If the test shows that you are a carrier of a genetic disease, the next step is for your partner's blood to be tested for that condition.
+In general, both parents must be carriers for the baby to be at risk for the conditions.
 If your partner has a negative test result and no family history, the chance that your baby will have that particular genetic disease is less than 1%.
 If both parents are shown to be carriers the next step is for you to consider prenatal testing by amniocentesis or chorionic villi sampling (CVS) to determine if your baby is affected.